felangel/bloc/docs/flutterweathertutorial.md

 ### App Widget

 Our `App` widget is going to start off as a `StatelessWidget` which has the `WeatherRepository` injected and builds the `MaterialApp` with our `Weather` widget (which we will create in the next step).
+We are using the `BlocProvider` widget to create an instance of our `WeatherBloc` and make it available to the `Weather` widget and its children.
+In addition, the `BlocProvider` manages building and disposing the `WeatherBloc`.

 ```dart
 class App extends StatelessWidget {